lackhand/princess/tools/countersClocks.md

 But they all work the same way; see what works for you and your table and your circumstance.
 Fiction comes first!
 This is just a way to quantize incremental progress.

-It's common to call counters that foreshadow an effect when they fill a "clock", and to maintain it in public with a label to remind us what it portends (the obstacle or change, not the method!).
+It's common to call counters that foreshadow an effect when they fill a _clock_, and to maintain it in public with a label to remind us what it portends (the obstacle or change, not the method!).
 They should trigger (full, empty, or both; whatever makes sense) when the fiction reaches a critical point and changes, which might overcome an obstacle, change it, introduce a new one, or so forth.
-The narrator is in charge of creating new clocks and describing their size or complexity.
+The narrator is in charge of creating new _clocks_ and describing their size or complexity.
 A simple progression might use a 1-clock, a complex one a 4-clock, a more complicated one a 6-clock, or a daunting one an 8+-clock.

 Favor
-: Princesses spend this counter as a resource to decree, defy, push, help, and more.
+: Princesses spend this counter as a resource to **decree**, **defy**, _push_, _help_, and more.
-  When it runs out, she acquires Trauma.
+  When it runs out, she acquires **Trauma**.

 XP
-: Princesses acquire this resource by acting in accordance with their keys.
+: Princesses acquire this resource by acting in accordance with their _keys_.

 Advance
-: A princess acquires an advance by spending 5 XP (at any time), or breaking a key for 2 advances.
+: A princess acquires an advance by spending 5 **XP** (at any time), or _breaking_ a _key_ for 2 **advances**.
-  She can spend 1 advance to add 1 trait in a way that makes sense to the table.
+  She can spend 1 **advance** to add 1 _trait_ in a way that makes sense to the table.

 Trouble
-: There's just one Trouble counter, and every time it would hit 10, it wraps around and decreases the princess' Rank (which makes lots of things harder for them!).
+: There's just one **Trouble** counter, and every time it would hit 10, it wraps around and decreases the princess' **Rank** (which makes lots of things harder for them!).

 Time (var)
-: During an adventure, time is always ticking until the patrol comes back, the sun comes up, the window of opportunity closes.
+: During an adventure, time is always ticking: until the patrol comes back, the sun comes up, the window of opportunity closes.

 Project
-: During downtime, princesses & others pursue their works.
+: During **downtime**, princesses & others pursue long term goals.
 {:.dtable}